squiidz/fur/README.md

 ## What is fur ?

-fur is just a very simple web server api, to make things less repetetive.
+fur is just a simple web server api, to make things less repetetive.
 No revolution of any kind in this package, just a simple way to build your Web application basics. fur have not the goal to be a framework at all !
 It is more in a way of toolkit (e.g Gorilla).